Fixed Rate Cash ISA is provided by OneFamily, savings in Post Office Money® Cash ISAs are deposited with Bank of Ireland UK

 At the end of the fixed rate, your ISA will earn a variable interest rate.
 We have the right to change the variable interest rate.
 The reasons we may change your rate are outlined in the Interest Section of your Terms and Conditions.

-If we change your interest rate to your disadvantage, we will personally notify you up to 14-days before the change takes effect, as long as you have at least £100 in your account.
+If we change your interest rate to your disadvantage, we will personally notify you a minimum of 14-days before the change takes effect, as long as you have at least £100 in your account.

 What would the estimated balance be on a £1,000 deposit?